 You know, self-care, hobbies, time alone?
 You might be wondering why would you plan that.
 Well, can you remember when was the last time you did something for fun?

 Your typical routine can make you forget the importance of doing things for yourself.
-Scheduling these things in your calendar guarantees you time to rest, to recharge your batteries and to practice self-love every month.
-Schedule this in your calendar and you’ll save yourself from a lot of burn outs.
+Scheduling these things in your calendar guarantees you time to rest, recharge your batteries, and practice self-love every month.
+Schedule this in your calendar and you’ll save yourself from a lot of burnouts.

 Schedule appointments and deadlines